A program for prospective graduate students in psychology

 - How to apply for grad school, how applications are evaluated, and the interview process

-Following the event in June, mentees and mentors will meet at least three times—in the summer, fall, and winter—to discuss topics of greatest interest and need for the mentee, such as:
+Following the event in June, mentees and mentors met at least three times—in the summer, fall, and winter—to discuss topics of greatest interest and need for the mentee, such as:

 - Selecting graduate programs